2871 NA Schoonhoven

 Mr. O'Hear designed the polyester ropes which were evaluated and tested in Tethers 2000.
 This is a Joint Industry Project which evaluated synthetic fibre rope for large platform and rig mooring.
 As a result of this work, there are a number of successful applications of polyester fibre ropes in offshore platform moorings and similar applications.

 At Verto, Mr. O'Hear continued his work on the effect of finishes on the performance of various fibres in ropes.
-He demonstrated that enhanced lubrication finishes on aramid fibers in cables which were cycled over sheaves actually increased internal abrasion due to relative fiber movement and thus decreased fatigue live instead of increasing it.
+He demonstrated that enhanced lubrication finishes on aramid fibres in cables which were cycled over sheaves actually increased internal abrasion due to relative fibre movement and thus decreased fatigue live instead of increasing it.

 Mr. O'Hear helped to develop many applications for DuPont Kevlar aramid fibre in ropes and cables.
 Notable among these were large mooring lines for the Cardium; a special construction vessel for the Dosbouw Storm Surge Barrier in the Netherlands.
 Recognizing that fibre finish has a determining role in the performance of Kevlar in dynamic applications, Mr. O'Hear conducted extensive testing of different finishes on Kevlar at the University of Stuttgart.